NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 user_ARN=$(aws sts get-caller-identity --query Arn --output text) echo $user_ARN
 ```
-Note that if you are using an SSO to authenicate with AWS, then the actual username
+Note that if you are using an SSO to authenticate with AWS, then the actual username
 you need to add is slightly different than what is output from the above command.
 The following command will take the output from the above command and format it correctly:
 ```bash